syedirfanx/web-scraping/README.md

-# Web Scraping
+# Web Scraping with Python

+## Project Overview
+- Scrapes headlines, article, publication dates, and other relevant news data.
-This is a Python-based web scraper that extracts data from various news portals using the BeautifulSoup library.
-The scraped data is saved in both CSV and JSON file formats.
+- Saves extracted data in both CSV and JSON file formats for easy analysis.

+---

+## Technologies Used
+- Python
+- BeautifulSoup
+- Requests
+- Pandas

+---